tkylesh/ASP.NET-Core-2.0-Training/client-side-development-with-aspnet-core.md

-# URI Conventions of OData
+# Client-side Development with ASP.NET Core

 # This Is an A-Head